||Little more than an Arizona desert frontier settlement just a century ago,

 strolling through Cartier, Gucci, and other high-end boutiques - it's

 source of several outstanding restaurants.
-You can also take a break
+You can also take a break and enjoy an

 just east of downtown to reach the gay-friendly Coronado Cafe.
 Set in a